jeffary-j/community/README.md

 # Community WebSite Example

-This project is about learning Spring Boot via examples.
+This project is about Community Web Site via Spring Boot.

 # Project spec